NEW: Information Ministry warns journalists against entering the country illegally

 She said the pressure on al-Assad has been growing as international economic sanctions have taken effect.
 “We see their currency crashing, we see businesses having real difficulty thriving so the noose around his neck is tightening.”

-Rice added that she wants the situation to be resolved peacefully, "to the extent that that remains still a viable outcome."
+Rice said she wants the situation to be resolved peacefully, “to the extent that that remains still a viable outcome.”